ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-Even when the set of routers constituting a path does not change, the properties of that path can vary with time (e.g., due to a change of link capacity, relative priority, or a change in the rate of other traffic sharing a bottleneck), with a potential impact on the operation of a congestion control algorithm.
+Even when the set of routers constituting a path does not change, the properties of that path can vary with time (e.g., due to a change of link capacity, relative priority, or a change in the rate of other flows sharing a bottleneck), with a potential impact on the operation of a congestion control algorithm.

 ## Multipath Transport